When Did Tea Originate?

 India is one of the largest producers and consumers of tea in the world.
 Indian tea brands are celebrated for their distinctive flavors and aroma, cultivated from some of the world’s finest tea gardens located in regions like Assam, Darjeeling, and Nilgiris.
 Among these brands, Agni Premium Tea is gaining attention for its quality and traditional processing methods.

-Market Share: Approx 25-30% of the Indian packaged tea market
+Market Share: Approximately 25–30% of India’s packaged tea market.

-Popularity: Tata Tea Gold is one of the best-selling premium tea brands in India.
+Popular Product: Tata Tea Gold – one of India’s best-selling premium tea brands.

 Wagh Bakri